hayeah/react-SortableList/README.md

 Where data is a map of string to data (i.e. `{[string]: any}`).
 The data items can be polymorphic.

-Like react-motion, we take use the inseretion order of the keys to determine the items ordering.
+Like react-motion, we use the insertion order of the keys to determine the items ordering.

 # How it works